 If you actually want to decrease because you're working towards the smaller section of your C2C project, stop crocheting your row when you’ve made a ss in the last block of the previous row (photo 7).
 Ch1, turn your work and work 4 ss in the top of the three dc’s and ch3 of your last block (photo 8).

 Once you've mastered the C2C technique, it's very easy to work these patterns from a graph.
 C2C blankets are called 'Graphgans' for a reason!
 Reading these charts might look daunting, but it really isn't that difficult.

-One set of rows is read from top to bottom, while the next is read from the bottom to top, akin to the way you crochet the different blocks.
+One set of rows is read from top to bottom, while the next is read from bottom to top, akin to how you crochet the different blocks.
 When you encounter a differently coloured block, that indicates a colour change.
 You can follow the instructions above to make one.